Monitoring AI-Modified Content at Scale: A Case Study on the Impact of ChatGPT on AI Conference Peer Reviews: Method

 We require access to historical data for estimating $P$ and $Q$.
 Specifically, we assume that we have access to a collection of reviews which are known to contain only human-authored text, along with the associated review questions and the reviewed papers.
 We refer to the collection of such \emph{documents} as the \emph{human corpus}.

-To generate the AI corpus, each of the reviewer instruction prompts and papers associated with the reviews in the human corpus should be fed into an AI language tool (e.g., ChatGPT), and the LLM should be prompted to generate a review.
-The prompts may be fed into several different LLMs to generate training data which are more robust to the choice of AI generator used.
+To generate the AI corpus, we prompt the LLM to generate a review given a paper.
 The texts output by the LLM are then collected into the \emph{AI corpus}.
 Empirically, we found that our framework exhibits moderate robustness to the distribution shift of LLM prompts.
 As discussed in Appendix~\ref{Appendix:subsec:LLM-prompt-shift}, training with one prompt and testing with a different prompt still yield accurate validation results (see Supp.
 Figure~\ref{fig: diff prompt val}).